Prime Minister of Spain: Royal nomination and congressional confirmation

 Once a general election has been called by the monarch, political parties designate their candidates to stand for prime minister—usually the party leader.
 A prime minister is dismissed from office the day after the election, but remains in office as a caretaker until his/her successor is sworn in.

 The Congress of Deputies after the general election in July 2023, conforming the 15th Parliament after the restoration of democracy in 1977.

 Following the general election and other circumstances provided for in the Constitution, the sovereign meets with the leaders of the parties represented in the Congress of Deputies, and then consults with the Speaker of the Congress of Deputies (Presidente de Congreso de los Diputados) as representative of the whole of parliament), before nominating a candidate for the prime ministership.
 This process is spelled out in Section 99 of the Constitution.

 The Palace of Moncloa is the official residence and workplace of the prime minister.

-By political custom established by Juan Carlos I since the ratification of the 1978 Constitution, the sovereign's nominees have usually been from parties who have a plurality of seats in the Congress (i.e. the largest party).
+By political custom, the sovereign's nominees have usually been from parties who have a plurality of seats in the Congress (i.e. the largest party).
 Although there is no legal requirement for this, it is seen as a royal endorsement of the democratic process—a fundamental concept enshrined in the 1978 Constitution.
 The largest party can end up not ruling if rival parties form a coalition—as happened in 2018 with the election of PSOE leader Pedro Sánchez.
 More commonly, if neither of the two major parties (Spanish Socialist Workers' Party or People's Party) are able to command an absolute majority of the Congress by themselves, one will rule as a minority by adopting some aspects of the minor party platforms in an effort to attract them into parliamentary agreements to vote in the major party's favour, or at least abstain.